manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ## Relational Operators

+You can implement relational operators using a combination of the `ComparableUsing` and/or `Comparable` interfaces.

+### `manifold.ext.api.ComparableUsing`

-Relational operators must be implemented all together with the `ComparableUsing` interface, which extends `Comparable` to provide an operator-specific API.
+Relational operators can be implemented all together with the `ComparableUsing` interface, which extends `Comparable` to provide an operator-specific API.
 ```java
 boolean compareToUsing( T that, Operator op );